Sweet & Sour Tears

 Sweet & Sour Tears is a 1964 album by Ray Charles.
 It is a concept album featuring songs with titles or lyrics referring to crying.
-In 1997, Rhino Records reissued the album on compact disc with seven bonus tracks from his early career (1956-1971) that added to the "crying" theme.
+In 1997, Rhino Records reissued the album on compact disc with seven bonus tracks from his early career (1956–1971) that added to the "crying" theme.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated March 21, 1964, peaking at No. 9 during a twenty-three-week run on the chart.

 Critical reception

-The album is included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
-He later hailed the Rhino reissue as the best of the label's reissue program for Charles' ABC albums, saying both producer Sid Feller and the bonus tracks were suited for the original album's crying theme.
+Robert Christgau hailed the Rhino reissue as the best of the label's reissue program for Charles' ABC albums, saying both producer Sid Feller and the bonus tracks were suited for the original album's crying theme.